nordstream3/FOC/production/README.md

 [image of soldered power connectors]

 You can now temporarily attact the Power Module to the Main Module.
 You can bend the pins slightly in order to secure a good connection.
 Do not solder the two modules together yet.

-[image of tmp connected modules - with blue light]

-Now that all three modules are connected (power module connected by tension only), you should be able to power the complete board by applying +16V across the main supply terminals. **Use a current limit of 0.1A**.
+You should be able to power the complete board by applying +16V across the main supply terminals. **Use a current limit of 0.1A**.

 <div>
 <img src="../images/20240120_135625.jpg"  width="350" style="float:left; margin-right:10px;">